snijderlab/stitch/BatchFiles.md

 ##### CutoffScore (s)

-The mean score per position needed for a path to be included in the Database score.
+The mean score per position needed for a path to be included in the Segment score.
 Default value: 10.

 ##### Alphabet (m)